What can I do with a degree in communication sciences and disorders (CSD)?

 - Customer and personal service — Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction

-Some careers in communication sciences and disorders
+- Bachelor of arts in communication sciences and disorders

 Careers in audiology